Paskul/pascal_orchard_tree_templating/README.md

 3. `generate_trellis_collision_obj_from_msg.py` now supports keeping an 'anchor' of our visual-delta estimate, tracking the lowest point, and 'pinning' the base to be calculated as sticking to that minimum.
 This is useful in the case of observing the base of the trunk with no prior knowledge, supporting movement back upwards with a reference to a true-tracked base.
 If then moving upwards from the base, horizontally planar points (x,z) are recalculated as being 'projected backwards' due to the degree of trellis (set as 18 deg), accumulating difference in true (x,z) as this difference from 'anchor to true' grows.
 For example, the package pascal_odom publishes this delta vertical topic to be used.
 4. `generate_trellis_collision_obj.py` supports config parameters and pulls from `generate_trellis_collision_obj_from_msg.py`.
 There is now further support for publishing tree templates in custom frames, currently set as `camera_link` in config.
 I started a sketch of calculations to try and support differences in frames as best as possible (at least between `camera_link` and `base_link`).

+### Todo
+There are multiple ways this workflow could be improved:
+1. Classification of tree trunks is not differentiated.
+Posts are counted as trunks and have not been filtered yet

 ## Below is Marcus' prior README

 A ROS 2 package for generating and managing orchard tree templates.
 This repository provides tools to assist in the modeling, simulation, and templating of orchard trees for robotic motion planning applications.